Kaushal00Vaid/OLIST-Brazilian-Ecommerce-Analysis/README.md

 # Olist Brazilian E-Commerce Analysis

-**What drives customer satisfaction on Olist and where is the operation failing?**
+**What drives customer satisfaction on Olist, and where is the platform operationally failing?**

-A SQL-first portfolio project analyzing 100k+ orders from Brazil's largest e-commerce marketplace (2016–2018).
-Built to demonstrate end-to-end data skills: database engineering, SQL analysis, Python analytics, NLP, and interactive dashboarding.
+Scoped to five questions: revenue/growth trends, category economics, delivery performance by region, seller-level risk, and the actual cause of bad reviews — with a SQL-first approach before any Python touches the data.

 ---